jjs2484/conversions/README.txt

 License: GPL-2.0-or-later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-The code in the main repo branch is undergoing a big shakeup to bring it up to date with bootstrap 5.
-Please use the v1.8.3 tag for stable version while this process happens. https://github.com/jjs2484/conversions/releases/tag/1.8.3

 Conversions is conversion-focused WordPress theme.
 It’s based on Bootstrap 5 and Automattic’s starter theme called _s, or underscores.

 == Description ==